cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 ## Context

-> The idea of removing VSCMatured packets was first suggested [Jae Kwon](https://github.com/jaekwon) over a conversation in 2022.
+> The idea of removing VSCMatured packets was first suggested by [Jae Kwon](https://github.com/jaekwon) over a conversation in 2022.
 > As a result of that conversation, [an ADR was proposed](https://github.com/cosmos/interchain-security/pull/712) to halt consumer chain if VSC packets are no longer received.
 > The ADR was not accepted due to other considerations regarding the safety of consumer chains.
 > See [this blog post](https://informal.systems/blog/learning-to-live-with-unbonding-pausing) for more details.